A Word from the Inventor

 So when a good friend suggested that sniffing a cup of salt water into my nose would go a long way toward fixing me, instead of calling him loony and wondering if I'd drown, I mixed some salt water and sniffed it into my nose.

-It worked; I could immediately breathe more clearly!
-I felt better - much better, so I kept it up a couple of times a day.
-Not only was I breathing clearly through my nose for the first time in years, but I stopped getting sinus infections, and I slept deeper, and I snored less (a LOT less), and the habit that cannot be named (nose-picking) spontaneously ceased - forever!
+It worked.
+I could immediately breathe more clearly!
+I felt better - much better - so I kept it up a couple of times a day.
+Not only was I breathing clearly through my nose for the first time in years, but I stopped getting sinus infections, I slept deeper, I snored less (a LOT less), and the habit that cannot be named (nose-picking) spontaneously ceased - forever!

-I was stunned that something as simple as flushing salt water through your nose could relieve congestion so fast and effectively, not to mention improve one's quality of life in other ways, too.
-(And do it naturally - without drugs!)
+I was stunned that something as simple as flushing salt water through your nose could relieve congestion so fast and so effectively, not to mention improve one's quality of life in other ways, too.
+(And do all of this naturally - without drugs!)
 On the other hand, it certainly makes sense that improved breathing would affect many issues.
 Whatever the case, the time had come to pursue a tutorial in saline nasal irrigation.

 I learned that nasal irrigation has been the subject of numerous clinical trials, and the results are well established.
 As Dr. Blake Papsin and Alison McTavish summarized in Canadian Family Physician in 2003, "Nasal irrigation is a simple, inexpensive treatment that relieves the symptoms of a variety of sinus and nasal conditions, reduces use of medical resources, and could help minimize antibiotic resistance."